hekemp/virtualshowdown/README.md

 This is, unfortunately, just how the Joy-Con is programmed to work when synced with a computer.
 Provided that you ran into no errors during these steps, your device will be paired and connected correctly, though.

-During syncing, the computer asks for a pin!:
+During syncing, the computer asks for a pin!

 Thankfully, the Switch uses the default pins for Bluetooth devices.
 Try "0000", and if this doesn't work, try "1234".
 If neither of these work, please consult your Joy-Con manual or provider, as they may have changed the pin for the device.